mikaeldui/riot-games-dotnet-client/README.md

 ## Download

-You can find the latest alpha releases [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases).
-It'll soon be available on NuGet.
+You can find the latest releases [here on GitHub](https://github.com/mikaeldui/riot-games-dotnet-client/releases) and [on NuGet].

+To install the package, type the following in the package manager console:

+    Install-Package MikaelDui.RiotGames.Client -IncludePrerelease

+Or use the .NET CLI:

+    dotnet add package MikaelDui.RiotGames.Client --prerelease

 ## Examples